tobyy22/Sreality-Scraper/README.md

 ## Usage
 - Clone the repository
-- Run 'docker-compose up --build' in the root folder of the project
+- Run 'docker-compose up' in the root folder of the project
 - There will be a http server running on 127.0.0.1:8080 (implemented with Flask framework)
 - It will return HTTP page showing scraped flats from Sreality
 - Set variable SCRAPE_ON_EACH_REQUEST in settings.py to T/F if you want to scrape on each request